gvmfhy/constitutional-seq/docs/error_handling.md

 # Error Handling and Recovery

-The NCBI GenBank Tool includes comprehensive error handling and recovery mechanisms to ensure reliable operation even in the face of network issues, API rate limits, and other failures.
+Constitutional.seq includes comprehensive error handling and recovery mechanisms to ensure reliable operation even in the face of network issues, API rate limits, and other failures.

 ## Features